nus-cs2103-AY2122S2/tp/docs/team/lapisraider.md

 ### Project: CinnamonBun

-CinnamonBun is an address book aimed at business owners to help keep track of their clients information while still having the benefit of a GUI (Graphic User Interface).
+Small business owners and freelancers may find it difficult to keep track of all their clients.

-Given below are my contributions to the project.
+CinnamonBun is an application that helps to record and manage a large number of clients and business transactions, thus allowing business owners to focus more on their business and less on bookkeeping.

+CinnamonBun comes with a beautiful Graphical User Interface (GUI) while still being optimized for control via a Command Line Interface (CLI).

+### My Contributions

 * **New Feature**: Add ability to undo modifications made to the clients list. [\#80](https://github.com/AY2122S2-CS2103T-W09-2/tp/pull/80)
   * Functionality: Allows the user to undo previous modifications made to the clients list in the event they realized they made a mistake.